Hero MotoCorp Q1 FY24 PAT up 32% at Rs 825 crore, revenue up 4.5% at Rs 8,767 crore

-Niranjan Gupta, Chief Executive Officer (CEO), Hero MotoCorp, said “Our underlying margins in ICE business has returned to pre‐covid levels, providing us the necessary fuel for growth as we move forward.
+Niranjan Gupta, Chief Executive Officer, Hero MotoCorp, said, “Our underlying margins in ICE business have returned to pre‐Covid levels, providing us the necessary fuel for growth as we move forward.
 The singular focus as we move ahead will be growth and market share.”

 The country’s largest two-wheeler maker posted robust financials despite a dip in volumes.
 The company’s total sales, including exports, declined by 3 percent to 13.53 lakh units during the April to June period vis-à-vis 13.90 lakh units in the same period last year.
 Domestic sales were marginally down by 0.8 percent on a YoY basis while exports slumped by 43 percent.

-“We have begun strengthening our presence in premium segment and pre‐booking number for Harley Davidson X440 is a good start.
-We will see more launches of new models in this segment over next few quarters, as we intend to win big in premium segment.
+“We have begun strengthening our presence in the premium segment and pre‐booking numbers for Harley Davidson X440 is a good start.
+We will see more launches of new models in this segment over the next few quarters, as we intend to win big in the premium segment.
 Our EV presence is getting scaled up and we are on track to cover 100 cities by December this year," added Gupta.

-Driven by softening of commodity costs, accelerated savings programs, and judicious price increases, EBITDA margin for the quarter stood at 13.8 percent, reflecting an improvement of 250 basis points (bps).
-The underlying EBITDA margin for ICE Business stands at 14.5 percent, excluding the impact of EV business.
+Driven by softening of commodity costs, accelerated savings programs, and judicious price increases, the EBITDA margin for the quarter stood at 13.8 percent, reflecting an improvement of 250 basis points (bps).
+The underlying EBITDA margin for the ICE business stands at 14.5 percent, excluding the impact of the EV business.

-It is to be mentioned that EBITDA margin is a measure of a company's operating profit as a percentage of its revenue.

-Analysts at Kotak Institutional Equities attributed the drop in sales volumes due to continued weakness in entry-level motorcycle segment demand.
+Analysts at Kotak Institutional Equities attributed the drop in sales volumes to continued weakness in the entry-level motorcycle segment demand.

 The results were in line with analysts’ expectations.
 According to a poll of five brokerages, Hero MotoCorp’s net profit during the first quarter of this fiscal was expected to rise 26 percent YoY to Rs 786 crore.
 The company’s revenue from operations was projected to increase 4.5 percent to Rs 8,754 crore, as per the estimates.